The Bachelorette (American TV series) season 17: Bachelor in Paradise

 Bonsall, Clancy, Andrew Spencer, Justin Glaze, and Michael Allio returned for season 8 of Bachelor in Paradise.
 Bonsall and Glaze were eliminated in week 2.
-Glaze returned in week 4 and was eliminated again in the same week.
+Glaze returned in week 4, but was eliminated again in the same week.
 Spencer quit in week 5.
 Clancy split from Genevieve Parisi in week 6.
 Allio left in a relationship with Danielle Maltby in week 6.